-2013 Minnesota Workers’ Compensation Legislation
+Minnesota Workers’ Compensation Law

-Third, post traumatic stress disorder (PTSD) can now be a covered work related condition.
+Third, post traumatic stress disorder (PTSD) is now a covered work related condition.
 Since 1981, due to a Minnesota Supreme Court decision, the Lockwood case, mental health conditions have only been covered if related to a physical injury.
 The new law carves out an exception to this rule where the diagnosis is PTSD.
 For PTSD to be a covered condition under the new law, a licensed psychiatrist or psychologist must render the diagnosis utilizing the criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (V.) published by the American Psychiatric Association.